wne-csit-gray/claude-course-assistant/README.md

 - **Pedagogical Best Practices**: Built-in emphasis on scaffolding, clarity, and appropriate academic rigor
 - **Flexible Framework**: Adaptable to any course, programming language, or academic level
 - **Quality Assurance**: Integrated checklists and standards for course material development
+- **Multi-Project Container Orchestration**: send docker commands to the host socker within this container

 ## Getting Started